hajaknow/cdk-ts-workshop/README.md

 # For example, to scan Prod dynamodb table "items"
 aws --endpoint-url=http://localhost:4566 --region=eu-west-3 dynamodb scan --table-name items
 ```

+## Bonus exercise: Add more endpoints to ItemsApi

+This part is optional.

+Add whichever endpoints you want to ItemsApi!
+Some reasonable candidates might be the following:

+- Delete by Id
+- Get all items

+This means you may have to look at the DynamoDB SDK for Typescript.

 # After the exercises